pulumi/automation-api-examples/python/pulumi_via_jupyter/README.md

 ![screenshot](notebook-screenshot.png)

+### Notebooks

+This example contains two notebooks:

+1. `automation_api.ipynb`: (est. runtime 3 minutes) A simple overview of Automation API that demonstrates doing a basic deployment of a static website from within a Jupyter notebook.
+2. `database_migration.ipynb`: (est. runtime 15 minutes) Set up data science infrastructure from your notebook.
+We create an AWS RDS SQL database, configure the schema, and load data.

+### Requirements

 To run this example you'll need a few pre-reqs:
 1. A Pulumi CLI installation ([v2.10.1](https://www.pulumi.com/docs/get-started/install/versions/) or later)
 2. The AWS CLI, with appropriate credentials.